openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 # Kubernetes Quickstart

 `minikube` quickly sets up a local Kubernetes cluster on macOS, Linux, or Windows.
-This quickstart is a great way to explore running your own OpenZiti controller and routers.
+This quickstart is a great way to explore running your own OpenZiti Controller and Router(s).
 I'll assume you have a terminal with BASH or ZSH terminal for pasting commands.

 ## Before You Begin